Gentian Selmani: Laçi

 On 1 August 2015, Selmani completed a transfer to Kategoria Superiore side Laçi for an undisclosed fee.
 Priror to that, he had travelled to Germany where he had been training with the goalkeeping team at Bundesliga side Augsburg.

 He was given squad number 1, and made his debut eleven days later in the Albanian Supercup against Albanian champions Skënderbeu where Laçi won after penalty shoot-out.
 His decisive save versus Bruno Lulaj made Laçi lift their first ever trophy.
 Selmani played his first Kategoria Superiore match on 21 August in the opening match of 2015–16 season, conceding a free-kick in the second half as Laçi begun their campaign with a draw.
 He played another match, before making way for veteran Miroslav Vujadinović, returning in the lineup only in December, keeping his first clean-sheet in the 4–0 home win versus bottom side Tërbuni.

 Selmani became the starting keeper in the second part of the season, finishing it with 19 league appearances, keeping 5 clean-sheets as Laçi retained their top flight status.
 He also played 7 matches in team's run in cup, including the final against Kukësi where Laçi was defeated on penalty shoot-out.

 Selmani's spot as regular keeper became permanent in the 2016–17 season, in which he played 33 league matches out of 36 with Laçi escaping relegation in the final matchday at the expense of Tirana.
 He kept 15 clean-sheets throughout the season, and was ranked 5th in the clean-sheet list.
-He played his first match as skipper on 1 February 2017 in a cup match versus Skënderbeu, receiving the armband in 60th minute following the substitution of Erjon Vucaj.
+He played his first match as skipper on 1 February 2017 in a cup match versus Skënderbeu, receiving the armband in the 60th minute following the substitution of Erjon Vucaj.
 He set the record by becoming the youngest ever captain of Laçi.
 His 50th Kategoria Superiore appearance occurred later 11 May 2017 in the goalless draw versus his ex side Partizani.

 In the 2017–18 season, Selmani played 31 league appearances as Laçi finished fourth to return to UEFA Europa League after three years.
 He became the permanent captain in the second part of the season.
-In March 2018, he suffered a muscular injury which kept him sidelined for a month, returning on action on 22 April in the draw against Kukësi.
+In March 2018, he suffered a muscular injury which kept him sidelined for a month, returning to action on 22 April in the draw against Kukësi.
 Selmani played 5 cup matches as Laçi lost the final again, this time at the hands of Skënderbeu.
 At the end of the season, Selmani was named as one of the talents of the season by association "Sporti na bashkon".

 Selmani made his 100th Kategoria Superiore appearance in a 2–1 win over Tirana on 15 December 2018.
 Later, on 11 February, he scored his first goal in club level, netting a late penalty kick in a 2–1 away defeat at Skënderbeu.